EdgrantHS/Cloudstack12/README.md

 You should now be able to access the VM using SSH from your personal computer using the source NAT IP address if you are in the same network.

-# Reset CloudStack (Forgot Password)
+# Reset CloudStack

-If you’ve forgotten the MySQL root password, follow these [tutorial](/details/07_cloudstack_reset.md) to reset the CloudStack database and password.
+if you need to restart cloudstack, follow these [instruction](/details/07_cloudstack_reset.md) to reset the CloudStack database and password.